talon-one/TalonOne.cs/docs/IntegrationApi.md

 Create coupon reservation

 Create a coupon reservation for specified customer profiles on the specified coupon.
 Reserving a coupon allows you to associate a coupon code to a given customer(s).
 You can then list the reserved coupons of a given customer with the [List customer data endpoint](/integration-api/#operation/getCustomerInventory).
 If a coupon gets created for a specific user, it will automatically show up in their coupons.
-When a user redeems a coupon, a reservation is automatically created after the redemption and the used coupon will be returned in the [List customer data endpoint](/integration-api/#operation/getCustomerInventory).  **Important:** This endpoint doesn't create a **strict** reservation. _Any_ customer can use a reserved coupon code and proceed to checkout.
+When a user redeems a coupon, a reservation is automatically created after the redemption and the used coupon will be returned in the [List customer data endpoint](/integration-api/#operation/getCustomerInventory).  **Important:** - This endpoint creates a **soft** reservation. _Any_ customer   can use a reserved coupon code and proceed to checkout. - To create a hard reservation, use the   [Create coupons](/management-api/#operation/createCoupons) or   [Create coupons for multiple recipients](/management-api/#operation/createCouponsForMultipleRecipients) endpoints   setting the `recipientsIntegrationId` property.
 For example, you can use this endpoint and `List customer data` to create a \"coupon wallet\" by reserving coupon codes for a customer, and then displaying their \"coupon wallet\" when they visit your store.

 ### Example
 ```csharp